Jerome Pogodzinski 1937 - 2020 - Obituary

 Pogo and Angela loved to travel, taking back roads and county highways, finding new places, new restaurants, and new people to charm.
 Their life together was a litany of these experiences and they had a whole compendium of stories to share.
 Good food was a cornerstone of their life as Angela was a gourmet cook and Pogo was an eager recipient of her efforts.
 The motto "Love the life you live, and live the life you love" applied equally to both of them.

 Pogo will be at the Feerick Funeral Home in Shorewood, where friends and family can come pay their respects on Monday, August 31, from 3 p.m. to 6 p.m.
 Sports apparel acceptable.
 He will then be transported to Monroe, Ml where he will be at the Rupp Funeral Home, Monroe, MI.
 Please check the Feerick website after Monday for further details.
-Pogo will be interred next to Angela at St. Joseph's Cemetery in Monroe.
+Pogo will be interred next to Angela at St. Joseph's Cemetery in Monroe on Thursday September 3, 2020 at 10 a.m.

 In lieu of flowers, please make a donation to a charity of your choice